 If you have a busy family like ours, you know how the end of the day can get crazy fast.
 From the time school is out until bedtime can be a daily, overwhelming, mishmash of tasks, appointments, and sports schedules.
 And to top it all off everyone is hungry.

 While we can’t always control sports schedules and meeting times, we can certainly do something to make dinner less hectic.
 Implementing a routine of using a Weekly Meal Plan has saved our family valuable time and money.
 Afternoons can still get a little hectic from time to time, but having a plan for dinner takes a lot of stress out of the mix.

 You’re probably thinking that you don’t have time for weekly meal planning.
-That’s OK, I used to think that, too.
-However, after meal planning continuously for the past 3 months I can tell you it has greatly simplified our family’s afternoon and evening routines.
+I used to think that, too.
+However, after meal planning continuously for the past 15 years I can tell you it has greatly simplified our family’s afternoon and evening routines.

 Since we’ve been using a Weekly Meal Plan, our family is

 - making less trips to the grocery store,

 Sound like good reasons to give it a try?